 Wake up early to make the 4-hour drive inland to the Tara River.

-Wake up with the sun and head out to make the drive to the Tara River, but don’t forget to stop by all of the beautiful lookout points along the way.
+Wake up with the sun to make the drive to the Tara River, but don’t forget to stop by all of the beautiful lookout points along the way.

 Book a 3-hour rafting tour with Blue River Tara.